stanford-policylab/opp/data_readme.md

   were mapped by comparing the identifiers in the `LOCKCOUNTY` field with the cities in the `LOCKCITY` field.
 - The codes in the county field represent counties ordered alphabetically.
+- Additional columns in the raw data that may be of interest: `EQUIPVIOL` (free field -- usually a two-digit code, but some text descriptions of the violation), `SCHEDULEDFINE`, `SURCHARGE`, `TOTALCOST`, along with a bunch of columns that are >=99.9% NA, many of which have prefix "DISP" and pertain to data that would happen post-arrest.
+)

 ## Idaho Falls, ID
 ### 2008-08-13 to 2016-07-25